MassAtLeeds/trending-britain/data/gini/README.md

-Data on the Gini coefficient for the UK.
+Data on the income distribution over time for the UK.
+To calculate Gini coefficient etc.

 *Where to get data from?*